David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 Visualizations made using GeoGebra.

-redund: extreme point enumeration and eliminating redundant Inequalities (new options parallel version from v7.1)
+redund: extreme point enumeration and eliminating redundant inequalities (new options parallel version from v7.1)

 A convex hull problem that occurs frequently is to enumerate the extreme points (vertices) of a given set of input points.
 This problem is in fact much simpler than the problem of finding the facets of the given input point set.
 It can be solved by linear programming.
 The dual problem is to remove redundant inequalities from an H-representation.
 An input inequality is redundant if it can be deleted without changing the polyhedron.
+It is strongly redundant if it is not satisfied as strict inequality by any feasible point.
+A vertex/ray in a V-representation is strongly redundant if it is strictly interior to the convex hull.

-lrs will stream output if the verbose option is included after the end line.
-On each line *nr indicates non-redundant and *re indicates redundant.
+The ouput will be streamed if the verbose option is included after the end line.

 Usage: